Japan's rush into Myanmar snags on land ownership issues

 "Dagon" Win Aung, no relation to the Thilawa farmer, made his fortune exporting timber and running construction projects including the development of Myanmar's capital, Naypyitaw.
 He said he is confident the Thilawa project will press ahead as planned.

 "Thilawa will be a great success.
-I'll organise the consortium and make sure that the project is beneficial for the people," he told Reuters earlier this month in Yangon.
+I'll organize the consortium and make sure that the project is beneficial for the people," he told Reuters earlier this month in Yangon.

 The villagers are hoping they can replicate their life elsewhere, but not too far away from where they live now.